 How To Get Maximum Performance

 This page collects the performance model, implementation notes, thread tuning, and optimized-workspace guidance for imcombiners.
 Exact timings vary with shape, dtype, rejection density, stack depth, memory layout, CPU, and thread settings, so treat printed numbers as local measurements rather than universal constants.
-See 2-D Image Benchmarks and 1-D Array Benchmarks for recorded benchmark tables.
+See 2-D Image Benchmarks for recorded imcombiners benchmark tables.

 1. Implementation Tricks